xhad/pawgoni/README.md

 ## Server Database

-Next, build the mondodb docker image.
-Here is a link for more infromation on how to [build docker images](https://docs.docker.com/engine/getstarted/step_four/):
+Next, build the MongoDB docker image.
+Here is a link for more information on how to [build docker images](https://docs.docker.com/engine/getstarted/step_four/):

 ```